The Holy Roman Empire (HRE;

 empire's history after 1740.

-defeat by the French under Napoleon (see Treaty of Pressburg).
-Napoleon reorganized much of the Empire into the Confederation
+following a military defeat by the French under Napoleon (see Treaty of Pressburg).
+Napoleon reorganized much of the Empire

-of the Rhine, a French satellite.
-Francis' House of Habsburg-Lorraine survived the demise of the Empire, continuing to reign
+into the Confederation of the Rhine, a French satellite.
+Francis' House of Habsburg-Lorraine survived the demise of the Empire,

-as Emperors of Austria and Kings of Hungary until the Habsburg empire's final dissolution in 1918 in the aftermath of World
+continuing to reign as Emperors of Austria and Kings of Hungary until the Habsburg empire's final dissolution in 1918 in the

 Institutions

-Holy Roman Empire was not a highly centralized state like most countries today.
-Instead, it was divided into dozens-eventually
+was not a highly centralized state like most countries today.
+Instead, it was divided into dozens-eventually hundreds-of

-hundreds-of individual entities governed by kings, dukes, counts, bishops, abbots and other rulers, collectively known as
+individual entities governed by kings, dukes, counts, bishops, abbots and other rulers, collectively known as princes.
+There

-princes.
-There were also some areas ruled directly by the Emperor.
-At no time could the Emperor simply issue decrees and
+were also some areas ruled directly by the Emperor.
+At no time could the Emperor simply issue decrees and govern autonomously

-Roman Empire was marked by an uneasy coexistence of the princes of the local territories who were struggling to take power
+the Holy Roman Empire was marked by an uneasy coexistence of the princes of the local territories who were struggling to

-away from it.
-To a greater extent than in other medieval kingdoms such as France and England, the Emperors were unable to
+take power away from it.
+To a greater extent than in other medieval kingdoms such as France and England, the Emperors were

-gain much control over the lands that they formally owned.
-Instead, to secure their own position from the threat of being
+unable to gain much control over the lands that they formally owned.
+Instead, to secure their own position from the threat

-deposed, Emperors were forced to grant more and more autonomy to local rulers, both nobles and bishops.
-This process began
+of being deposed, Emperors were forced to grant more and more autonomy to local rulers, both nobles and bishops.
+This process

-in the 11th century with the Investiture Controversy and was more or less concluded with the 1648 Peace of Westphalia.
-Several
+began in the 11th century with the Investiture Controversy and was more or less concluded with the 1648 Peace of Westphalia.

-Emperors attempted to reverse this steady dissemination of their authority, but were thwarted both by the papacy and by the
+Several Emperors attempted to reverse this steady dissemination of their authority, but were thwarted both by the papacy and

 Imperial estates

-in which secular authority was held by a clerical dignitary, such as an archbishop, bishop, or abbot.
-Such a cleric was a
+secular authority was held by a clerical dignitary, such as an archbishop, bishop, or abbot.
+Such a cleric was a prince of

-prince of the church.
-In the common case of a prince-bishop, this temporal territory (called a prince-bishopric) frequently
+the church.
+In the common case of a prince-bishop, this temporal territory (called a prince-bishopric) frequently overlapped

-overlapped with his often-larger ecclesiastical diocese, giving the bishop both civil and clerical powers.
-Examples include
+with his often-larger ecclesiastical diocese, giving the bishop both civil and clerical powers.
+Examples include the three

 King of the Romans